 Works Well With: Mix it only with water to create a spot treatment.

-Don't Use With: Because baking soda can be very drying, don't use it with other potentially drying skincare ingredients, such as retinoids or acids.
+Don't Use With: Because baking soda may be very drying, don't use it with other potentially drying skincare ingredients, such as retinoids or acids.

 What Is Baking Soda?

 There's no denying that baking soda can play a role in many at-home beauty treatments, not to mention that it's an insanely affordable ingredient for these purposes.
-It's an effective physical exfoliant; it can step in for dry shampoo in a pinch; it makes for a great foot soak; it can easily be turned into toothpaste, and is a star ingredient in many natural deodorants (both DIY recipes and the ready-made options).
+It's a potential physical exfoliant; it can step in for dry shampoo in a pinch; and it makes for a great foot soak.
+It can easily be turned into toothpaste, and is a star ingredient in many natural deodorants (both DIY recipes and the ready-made options).
 You get the picture.
 But where things start to get a little dicey and you need to proceed with caution is when using baking soda on your face and for acne-fighting purposes.

 Benefits of Baking Soda for Acne

 - Exfoliates: Baking soda's slightly gritty texture means it has an exfoliating effect, says Nussbaum.
-And exfoliating is one key way to help keep pores from becoming clogged and blackheads, whiteheads, and red pimples from forming.
+And exfoliating may be one way to help keep pores from becoming clogged and blackheads, whiteheads, and red pimples from forming.

-- Offers anti-inflammatory properties: Baking soda is anti-inflammatory; it's why it's often found in many over-the-counter topical products meant to soothe minor skin irritations such as bug bites and rashes, Gonzalez points out.
+- Offers anti-inflammatory properties: According to Gonzalez, baking soda is anti-inflammatory.
+It's why it's often found in many over-the-counter topical products meant to soothe minor skin irritations such as bug bites and rashes, she points out.
 And, by default, this is why it could be beneficial for quelling red, inflamed breakouts, she adds.

 Side Effects of Baking Soda

-Because baking soda is so alkaline—it has a pH of about 9—it can easily disrupt your skin’s natural pH levels by over-stripping the natural oils, resulting in dry, irritated and inflamed skin, cautions Nussbaum.
-Messing with your skin's pH can also lead to premature wrinkles (no, thank you) and ultimately, even exacerbate existing acne, warns Gonzalez.
-(If skin becomes too alkaline, it's more susceptible to acne.)
+Because baking soda is so alkaline—it has a pH of about 9—it can easily disrupt your skin’s natural pH levels by over-stripping the natural oils, resulting in dry, irritated, and inflamed skin, cautions Nussbaum.
+Messing with your skin's pH may also lead to premature wrinkles (no, thank you) and ultimately, even exacerbate existing acne, warns Gonzalez.

 In short, baking soda does offer the aforementioned benefits, but it's a super fine line you're walking between reaping said benefits and quickly veering into irritated skin territory.
 It's why both doctors we spoke with warn against using it as part of a DIY acne-fighting routine.